 Language and cultural barriers can create other obstacles such as misconceptions about the role of the court system and law enforcement.
-These challenges can create significant barriers for LEP litigants that can keep them from participating fully in their own court proceedings.
-In addition, they can result in the misinterpretation of witness statements to judges or juries during court proceedings and can deter minority litigants from using the civil justice system as a forum to address grievances.
+These challenges can keep litigants with limited English proficiency (LEP) from participating fully in their own court proceedings.
+In addition, these barriers can result in the misinterpretation of witness statements to judges or juries during court proceedings and can deter minority litigants from using the civil justice system as a forum to address grievances.
 These concerns coupled with the growth in the LEP population amplify the significance of court interpretation and translation as management issues for the trial courts, which are increasingly compelled to use language interpreters in court proceedings and translators for written documents.